hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

                        // (can be overridden on attribute level) }
 ````
-* `extraQuery`: Json - (Optional) List of extra queries that will be applied to correspondent attribute/predicate
+* `extraQuery`: Json - (Optional) List of extra queries that will be applied to correspondent attribute/predicate.
+where wql query: indy-sdk/doc/design/011-wallet-query-language/README.md
 ```
     {
         "<attr_referent>": <wql query>,